-Labyrinth seals may come in a variety of forms but certainly some of the more common and effective are cartridge type labyrinth seals (often referred to as isolator type seals) that include a rotating element that is mounted on the shaft and a stationary element in the housing (see Figure 6).
-The rotating element provides a flinger effect throwing contaminants off of the seal when it is rotating.
-The axial or face labyrinth created by the nesting of the rotating and stationary elements makes it extremely difficult for any type of contamination to pass through the seal.
-Lubricant is also prevented from exiting the housing keeping leakage to a minimum.
-Since there is no contact in this seal. no friction is created.
-These designs are typically more expensive than a lip type seal but there is no wear and no heat generation making them a long term investment rather than a wear part.
+Labyrinth seals may come in a variety of forms but certainly some of the more common and effective are cartridge type labyrinth seals (often referred to as isolator type seals) that include a rotating element that is mounted on the shaft and a stationary element in the housing (see Figure 8).
+Using nomenclature similar to that of motors, the rotating element is typically referred to as the rotor and the stationary element is typically called the stator.

+The rotor provides a flinger effect throwing contaminants off of the seal when it is rotating.
+The axial or face labyrinth created by the nesting of the rotor and stator makes it extremely difficult for any type of contamination to pass through the seal.
+Additionally there are typically ports at the bottom of the seal to allow any contamination that has entered the labyrinth to then exit through these ports.